JanisTzou/scrape-flow/README.md

 # Scrape Flow

+## Disclaimer

-Note: The library is still under (heavy) development :-)
+The library is still under (heavy) development :-).

-This library started out recently as an experiment to see if a fluent and declarative approach to web scraping can cover a decent amount of use-cases.
+It started out recently as an experiment to see if a fluent and declarative approach to web scraping can cover a decent amount of use-cases.
 As a result not much effort was (yet) given to proper tests which are added slowly (but continuously) when a part of code seems stable enough.
+Usage of the library in other projects is not recommended yet.

 ## Introduction

-Experimental library for asynchronous web scraping.
+Scrape-Flow is a library for asynchronous web scraping.
 What needs to be scraped is defined as a sequence of steps in a fluent and declarative way.
 The resulting code has a tree-like structure that follows the parsed site's DOM structure and the levels of followed links.